Breadcrumb

 Cause

 Cancer pain may be caused by the cancer or by the treatments and tests used.
 The kind of pain may vary depending on the cause.
-The first step in managing your pain is understanding what is causing it.
+The first step in managing cancer pain is understanding the cause.

 Pain from the cancer itself can happen when:

-- A cancer growth, or tumour, presses on bones, nerves, or organs.
+- A tumour presses on bones, nerves, or organs.

 - A tumour presses on the spinal cord, causing pain in the back, legs, or neck.

 - A tumour causes organs to swell or be blocked.
-For example, a bowel obstruction can be caused by a tumour.
+For example, a tumour can cause a bowel obstruction.

-The type of cancer pain you feel depends on the type of cancer you have and how it affects your body.
-For example:
+The type of pain depends on how cancer or cancer treatment affects your body.
+Common types include:

-- Deep, aching pain.
-A tumour that presses on your bones or grows into your bones can cause deep, aching pain.
-Bone pain is the most common type of cancer pain.
+For example, a tumour that presses on your bones or grows into your bones can cause deep, aching pain.

-- Burning pain.
 A tumour that presses on a nerve can cause a burning feeling.
-Sometimes chemotherapy, radiation, or surgery damages nerves and causes burning pain.
-Nerve pain is the second most common type of cancer pain.
+Sometimes chemotherapy, radiation, or surgery damages nerves and causes nerve pain.

-- Phantom pain.
-Pain that is felt in the area where an arm or a breast has been removed is phantom pain.
-Although the body part is gone, nerve endings at the site still send pain signals to the brain.
+This is felt in the area where a body part such as an arm or a breast has been removed.
+Even though the body part is gone, nerve endings at the site still send pain signals to the brain.
 The brain thinks the body part is still there.

 If you have cancer, call your doctor if: